Data Protection Act's Eight Principles

 With so many high-profile data breaches, many of which affecting millions of individuals, governments around the world have been forced to address the existing holes within legislation, whilst strengthening and extending the control consumers have over their own information, and approaching the subject of data protection in a more holistic manner.

-Now, two years on from the introduction of the General Data Protection Regulation and the DPA 2018, those asking: ‘what are the eight principles of the Data Protection Act? may have a little catching up to do.
+Now, after the introduction of the General Data Protection Regulation and the DPA 2018, those asking: ‘what are the eight principles of the Data Protection Act? may have a little catching up to do.
 Luckily, as security awareness training company we’re here to help fill you in.

 How Has DPA Changed?